H4 Visa Guide: What Is It, EAD Processing Info, and Trump Updates

 There are also no restrictions on where an H4 visa holder can work, which means that approved applicants are not limited to a specific employer and can even consider self-employment.
 Many H4 visa holders have started their own businesses (with their own H4 loans), and have even hired their own employees as well.

-To apply for a visa, the applicant must fill out a DS-160 form online and then attend their visa interview.
+To apply for a visa, the applicant must begin the H4 visa process and fill out a DS-160 form online and then attend their visa interview.

-There are several documents the applicant must bring to either prove their marital status or their dependency on the primary visa holder (H1B family member).
+There are several H4 visa documents the applicant must bring to either prove their marital status or their dependency on the primary visa holder (H1B family member).
 These documents include:

 - US visa interview appointment letter (emailed to you when applying for the interview)